Habib97SE/FlexiMart/backend/API.md

 ## Collection:

+A collection is a group of products that share a common theme or category.
+The following endpoints can be used to create, update, delete and retrieve collections.

 -   GET `/api/v1/collections` : Retrieve a list of all collections.
 -   GET `/api/v1/collections/{collectionId}` : Retrieve details of a specific collection by its ID.
 -   POST `/api/v1/collections` : Create a new collection.